ducaale/xh/README.md

         --pretty <STYLE>             Controls output processing [possible values: all, colors, format, none] -s, --style <THEME>              Output coloring style [possible values: auto, solarized] --proxy <PROTOCOL:URL>...
 Use a proxy for a protocol.
-For example: `--proxy https:http://proxy.host:8080` --default-scheme <SCHEME>    The default scheme to use if not specified in the URL --verify <VERIFY>            If "no", skip SSL verification.
+For example: `--proxy https:http://proxy.host:8080` --verify <VERIFY>            If "no", skip SSL verification.
 If a file path, use it as a CA bundle --cert <FILE>                Use a client side certificate for SSL --cert-key <FILE>            A private key file to use with --cert